ewradcliffe/Heritage-Housing/README.md

 ## Hypothesis and how to validate?

+### Hueristics.

+Initial examination of the data revealed that other than the target SalePrice, there were three categories of features:

+1. Features related to the size of a house.
+2. Features related to the condition of the house.
+3. Features related to time (when the house was constructed or when renovation work was completed).

+Based on conventional wisdom we made three heuristic observations about these categories:

+1. Larger houses would be more expensive than smaller houses.
+2. Houses in good condition would be more expensive than houses in poor condition.
+3. Age would not affect the value of the house.

+We then formulated these heuristics into testable hypothesis:

+### Hypothesis 1
+H0 (Null hypothesis): There is no correlation between the size of the house and the price of a house.

-1 -  We believe there is a positive correlation between the size of a house and the price of a house.
-We can perform a correlation study to demonstrate this relationship.
-We expect the relationship to be monotonic.
-House price will increase as the size increases.
+H1 (Alternative hypothesis): There is a positive correlation between the size of the house and the price of a house.

+### Hypothesis 2
+H0 (Null hypothesis): There is no correlation between the condition of the house and the price of a house.

-2 - We believe there is a positive correlation between the condition of a house and the price of a house.
-We can perform a correlation study to demonstrate this relationship.
-We expect the relationship to be monotonic.
-House price will increase as quality improves.
+H1 (Alternative hypothesis): There is a positive correlation between the condition of the house and the price of a house.

+### Hypothesis 3
+H0 (Null hypothesis): There is no correlation between the age of the house and when it was last reconditioned and the price of a house.

-3 - We believe that the age of the house and how recently it was refurbished is not correlated with the price of the house.
-We can perform a correlation study to demonstrate this.
+H0 (Null hypothesis): There is a positive correlation between the age of the house and when it was last reconditioned and the price of a house.

-These hypotheses are derived from a cursory examination of the data and conventional wisdom about factors determining house prices.
-At this stage they may be seen as closer to heuristics.
-We will revisit them after each stage to see if we can refine them.
+These Hypotheses are tested in Jupyter notebook 05 - PriceCorrelationStudy.
+Spearman and Pearson correlations were conducted and the results displayed on the Project Hypothesis page of the dashboard, with the following conclusions.

+### Conclusion

+### Hypothesis 1
+There is a positive relationship between SalePrice and 'GarageArea', 'GrLivArea', 'TotalBsmtSF'.
+As these factors increase in size, so does the house price.
+The null hypothesis is disproven, the alternative hypothesis is true.

+### Hypothesis 2
+There is a positive relationship between SalePrice and 'KitchenQual' and 'OverallQual'.
+As quality ratings increase, so does the house price.
+The null hypothesis is disproven, the alternative hypothesis is true.

+### Hypothesis 3
+There is a positive relationship between SalePrice and 'YearBuilt', and 'YearRemodAdd'.
+Newer houses and those recently remodelled have higher prices than older houses.
+The null hypothesis is disproven, the alternative hypothesis is true.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks
 - **Business Requirement 1:** The client is interested in discovering how house attributes correlate with sale prices.
 Therefore, the client expects data visualisations of the correlated variables against the sale price.